 Access EC2 Linux box over ssh without .pem file

-$ sudo useradd -s /bin/bash -m -d /home/USERNAME -g root USERNAME
+$ sudo useradd -s /bin/bash -m -d /home/USERNAME -g root USERNAMEwhere:

 3. Create a strong password for the new user: